Earl Barron

-Earl Daniel Barron Jr. (born August 14, 1981) is an American professional basketball coach and former player who is a video and player development assistant for the Indiana Pacers of the National Basketball Association (NBA).
+Earl Daniel Barron Jr. (born August 14, 1981) is an American professional basketball former player and coach.
 He played college basketball for the University of Memphis and had stints in the NBA with multiple teams.

+College career

+Barron played college basketball at the University of Memphis from 2000 to 2003 under coaches Johnny Jones and John Calipari.
+He averaged 7.8 points per game over his time at Memphis and started just under half (63) of his 128 career games.

+In 2001–02, Barron's Tigers won the 2002 National Invitation Tournament and the regular season C-USA title.
+In Barron's senior year in 2002–03, the Tigers were ranked 19th nationally in the final AP poll and played in the 2003 NCAA tournament, losing to Arizona State University in the first round.

 Professional career

 A 7'0" center from the University of Memphis, he was never drafted by an NBA team.
 He began his professional career with the Turkish team Tuborg Pilsener in 2003 before joining the Huntsville Flight of the NBA Development League (D-League) in March 2004.
 He spent the 2004 pre-season with the Orlando Magic, but was waived before the regular season began.
 In 2005, he played with the Red Bull Barako in the Philippine Basketball Association (PBA).